South Korea is paying 'lonely young people' $500 a month to re-enter society – KION546

 The new measures specifically target young people as part of the larger Youth Welfare Support Act, which aims to support people extremely withdrawn from society, as well as youths without a guardian or school protection who are at risk of delinquency.

-The monthly allowance will be available to reclusive lonely young people aged 9 to 24 who earn below the median national income — defined in South Korea as about 5.4 million won (about $4,165) per month for a household of four people.
+The monthly allowance will be available to reclusive lonely young people aged 9 to 24 who live in a household earning below the median national income — defined in South Korea as about 5.4 million won (about $4,165) per month for a household of four people.
 The youths can apply for the program at a local administrative welfare center; their guardians, counselors or teachers can also apply on their behalf.

 “Reclusive youths can have slower physical growth due to irregular living and unbalanced nutrition, and are likely to face mental difficulties such as depression due to loss of social roles and delayed adaptation,” the ministry said, stressing the importance of “active support.”